What Every Vegan Should Know About Vitamin B12

 The information below was prepared by Stephen Walsh, a Vegan Society trustee, and other members of the International Vegetarian Union Science Group (IVU-SCI), in October 2001.
 This information may be freely reproduced but only in its entirety.

 Very low B12 intakes can cause anemia and nervous system damage.
-The only reliable vegan sources of B12 are foods fortified with B12 (including some plant milks, some soy products and some breakfast cereals) and B12 supplements.
+The only reliable vegan sources of B12 are foods fortified with B12 (including some plant milks, some soy products and some breakfast cereals) and B12 supplements, such as our very own VEG 1.
 Vitamin B12, whether in supplements, fortified foods, or animal products, comes from micro-organisms.
 Most vegans consume enough B12 to avoid anemia and nervous system damage, but many do not get enough to minimize potential risk of heart disease or pregnancy complications.

 To get the full benefit of a vegan diet, vegans should do one of the following: